ringcentral/rc-unified-crm-extension/docs/netsuite.md

 For this extension to work, NetSuite account admin needs to assign users with below permissions:

+#### Turn on REST web services

+REST Web Services is default to be invisible.
+We'll need to turn on the feature so to make it selectable for roles.
+Here's how to do it:

+1. From NetSuite homepage, go to Setup -> Company -> Enable Features
+2. Go to sub-tab, "SuiteCloud"
+3. Tick on "REST Web Services" and save

+Please then create a new role and assign to users with following permissions.

 #### Transactions

 | Permission  | Level |